Alexandria City High School: Demographics

+During the 1980s, Alexandria experienced a notable demographic transformation as immigrants from Central America, particularly El Salvador, began settling in the city in significant numbers.
+Many of these families established themselves in the Arlandria neighborhood, an area that became widely known as Chirilagua due to its large Salvadoran population.
+As T.C.
+Williams served as the sole high school for the Alexandria City Public Schools district, this population growth contributed to a steady increase in the school's Latino and international student enrollment.

-As of November 2017, Alexandria City High School's student body is 42.3% Hispanic, 28.8% African American, 22.0% White, 4.6% Asian, 0.2% Native Hawaiian/Pacific Islander and 2.1% Multi-racial.
+As of the 2024 school year, Alexandria City High School's student body is 42.1% Hispanic, 24.8% African American, 24.6% White, 5.4% Asian, 2.1% multi-racial, less than 1% Indigenous/American Indian/Alaska native, and less than 1% Native Hawaiian/Pacific Islander.

-Alexandria City High also has a thriving International Academy program, part of the wider International Academy Network, which serves to accommodate the large surge of immigrants to the Washington, DC, area by teaching English to non-native speakers alongside a rigorous, credit-earning high school curriculum.
+Alexandria City High also has a growing International Academy program, part of the wider International Academy Network, which serves to accommodate the large surge of immigrants to the Washington, DC, area by teaching English to non-native speakers alongside a rigorous, credit-earning high school curriculum.
 The International Academy currently has an enrollment of around 600 students, and contains speakers of over 60 languages.

-Minnie Howard Campus

-The Minnie Howard Campus, which currently serves as one of the two high school campuses for students, was built in 1954 as a 1st–7th grade elementary school.
-The transition to a 9th grade campus was made in 1969 due to a large and fast growth of the elementary age population in the area.
-The school was a single building with a field for lacrosse, soccer, and various other sports.

-In 2019, because of capacity issues at both Minnie Howard and the main campus, the city approved on a plan to build a new, larger building on the Minnie Howard Campus with space for 1,600 students.
-It is now a "connected high school network", with both campuses serving grades 9 through 12 and programs spread between the two locations.

-In March 2022, construction began on the new building, which opened for the 2024–2025 school year.
-Its new multi-purpose field opened in 2025.
+It is not to be confused with the academy instructional model at the school, and it is not one of the six learning academies.

 Academics

-Alexandria City offers more than a dozen AP courses.
+Alexandria City High School offers more than a dozen AP courses.
 It has been ranked by the 2016 Washington Post "Challenge Index" with an index of 2.836.
 Under the leadership of Dr. Manu Patel, T. C. was the first Virginia high school to defeat Thomas Jefferson High School for Science and Technology in Fairfax County, Virginia, at the Science Bowl.
 The school also offers five foreign languages to students: Spanish, German, French, Latin, and Chinese.

-Alexandria City allows students to apply into specialized academies within the school.
-These include the STEM academy and Governor's Health Sciences Academy, a collaborative effort with George Washington University that when successfully completed provides students with guaranteed admissions into the George Washington University School of Medicine & Health Sciences.

-In March 2010, Alexandria City school was a persistently low achieving school based on its average standardized test scores.
+ACHS is currently conditionally accredited by the Virginia Department of Education.
+Students on average have consistently scored lower on standardized tests than state averages, particularly on math and science tests.
+Students who learn English as a second language—36.6% of students at ACHS in 2025—especially struggle.

+The school is structured under an academy model, and students are required to join one of five instructional academies.
+In their freshman years, students join either the Science Technology, Engineering, & Math (STEM) Academy; Education, Liberal Arts, & Human Services Academy; Business & Government Academy; Visual & Performing Arts Academy; or General Studies Academy.
+Students can only change their academy once over their four years at ACHS.

+The STEM and Education, Liberal Arts, & Human Services academies are based at the Minnie Howard Campus, and the other academies are based at the King Street Campus.